DataDog/hiring-engineers/answers.md

 ![PageviewsPerPage](imgs/page_views_per_page.png)

 #### Bonus question: do you know why the graphs are very spiky?
-The graphs are spiky becuause of how the agent collector collects the data in and then sends it out to the server at specified intervals.
+The graphs are spiky because of how the agent collector collects the data in and then sends it out to the server at specified intervals.

 ____